zhujun98/data-engineering/dend_capstone_project/README.md

 The capstone project uses `Historic values for all states` **JSON** data downloaded from the [data API](https://covidtracking.com/data/api).
 Descriptions of the data fields can also be found there.

+#### Weather data

+The weather data is from [NOAA](https://www.ncdc.noaa.gov/cdo-web/).
+I ordered daily observation data since 1.1.2018 from more than 100 weather stations in Washington DC.
+The data is in **CSV** format.

 ## Explore and Assess the Data